Biodiversity, Endangerement and Conversation in Data from National Parks Service

 Q: Which species were spotted the most at each park?

-Lastly, we explore the observations dataset to identify the most frequently spotted species in each park.
+dataset to identify the most frequently spotted species in each park.

-Since the dataset doesn’t include common names, we’ll map the common names from the species dataset to the scientific names in the observations dataset.
+dataset.
 Then, we’ll aggregate the data by park and by species, summing their observations to identify the most frequently spotted species in each park.

-merged_df = observations.merge(species[['category', 'scientific_name', 'common_names']], how='left').drop_duplicates()
+= observations.merge(species[['category', 'scientific_name', 'common_names']], how='left').drop_duplicates()

-merged_df_grouped = merged_df.groupby(['park_name', 'scientific_name', 'common_names']).observations.sum().reset_index()
+merged_df = merged_df.groupby(['park_name', 'scientific_name', 'common_names']).observations.sum().reset_index()

 merged_df_grouped = merged_df_grouped.loc[merged_df_grouped.groupby('park_name')['observations'].idxmax()].sort_values(by = 'observations', ascending=False)